 Career growth should be a major factor in any job-related decision you make.
 Therefore, if you're offered a slightly lower salary by a company that's expanding rapidly and tends to promote workers internally, accepting that deal might pay off in the long run.

 How do you know what growth potential your company has?
-It's simple: Ask.
+It's simple: ask.
 Find out how many jobs the business has added over the past year and how many it plans to add in upcoming years.
-These are questions you're allowed to ask during a job interview, and if you have reason to believe you have more long-term potential at a company that's paying less at present, don't hesitate to join it.
+These are questions you're allowed to ask during a job interview and if you have reason to believe that you have more long-term potential at a company that's paying less at present, don't hesitate to join it.

 4. When there's a better work-life balance

-Only 30 per cent of employees today are satisfied with their work-life balance, so if you're offered a role whose demands seem reasonable, it pays to consider it.
-Though a growing number of companies today are becoming open to flexible work arrangements, such as telecommuting, there's a large chunk of businesses out there that are sticking to a more rigid model.
+Only 30% of employees today are satisfied with their work-life balance, so if you're offered a role whose demands seem reasonable, it pays to consider it.
+Though a growing number of companies today are becoming open to flexible work arrangements, such as remote work, there's a large chunk of businesses out there that are sticking to a more rigid model.
 And finding a position where you'll get the former over the latter is reason enough to accept a little less money.

 Though money does, and should, play a substantial role in our lives, it certainly isn't everything.
 Before you rush to take that job with the highest salary, think about the perks that might come along with making a bit less money.
 You may come to find that taking a lower salary makes you happier with your work situation on the whole.

 Still looking for a job offer?
-Get a free CV critique to find out if your CV is ready to get you the salary and perks you deserve.
+Get a free CV review to find out if your CV is ready to get you the salary and perks you deserve.